 Memorial Day in France

 The following article from the May, 1970 issue of the Free State Warrior, Official publication of the American Legion, Department of Maryland reports on one of the most important events in the history of Paris Post 1, our first memorial day celebration held in France on May 30, 1920.
-It is a very touching article and may bring tears to your eyes when you read it.
+It is a very fitting and instructive history on Memorial Day and what is means in France.